-9. CRB: Credit risk - additional disclosure related to the credit quality of assets b.
+9. CRB: Credit risk - additional disclosure related to the credit quality of assets a.
+Past due exposures b.
 Impaired exposure

 A loan exposure is considered past due if there is any outstanding unpaid principal, interest, fees, or commissions on the day following the relevant contractual payment date.
-Any exposure that is past due for more than 90 days is classified as a Non Performing Loan ('NPL').
+Any exposure that is past due for more than 90 days is classified as a non-performing loan ('NPL').
 Unauthorized overdrafts are treated in the same manner.

 The Bank's Risk and Credit Department have procedures in place to monitor those exposures on a daily basis.
-As at 31.12.2021, the total amount of past due exposures was CHF 19K, mostly due to loan instalments and fees pending for less than 30 days.
+As at 31.12.2023, the total amount of past due was CHF 180K, mostly due to loan instalments and interest pending for less than 30 days.